William S. Harney: Murder of Hannah

 In June 1834, while he was a major in the Paymaster Corps, Jefferson Barracks, St. Louis, Missouri, Harney was charged with beating an enslaved woman, Hannah, to death.
-In a fit of anger he hit her with a piece of rawhide, and then fled to avoid arrest, while seeking a transfer to another state.
+The keys for Harney's office became lost, Harney suspected Hannah of taking them and in a fit of anger he savagely beat her with a piece of rawhide, with the girl dying three days later; Harney then fled to avoid arrest, while seeking a transfer to another state.
 The coroner ruled Hannah died as a result of Harney's violent actions, and he was indicted for murder by a grand jury in July.
 The trial was moved to Union, Missouri, and scheduled for the spring of 1835.
 Overseen by a judge with "a reputation in which Harney could take comfort" (according to biographer George Rollie Adams), fifteen witnesses spoke in court, their testimony going unrecorded, and Harney, "although clearly responsible for Hannah's death," was acquitted.

+This was not the only instance of Harney brutalizing slaves.
+He owned a group of muscular male slaves whom he enjoyed provoking into fistfights with soldiers.

 Second Seminole War

 During the Second Seminole War (1835–1842), Harney gained a reputation as an Indian fighter for daring and ruthless raids.
-Harney and troops under his command often fought the Seminole War leader and mystic Sam Jones, also known as Ar-pi-uck-i.
-During one skirmish, one of Harney's men accidentally shot Itee, the wife of Sam Jones.
-When that was brought to Harney's attention, he turned down the opportunity to use her as a bargaining chip during treaty negotiations.
-Instead, Harney ordered Itee comfortably set outside the US Army camp so that her husband and his men could retrieve her that evening.
+Harney and troops under his command often fought the Seminole war leader and mystic Sam Jones, also known as Abiaka.
+Harney first fought against Abiaka in January 1838 at the Second Battle of the Loxahatchee.
+In July 1839, Abiaka's warriors attacked Harney and his soldiers at the Battle of the Caloosahatchee.